 - 3 15 oz cans of black beans, drained and rinsed

 - 1 15 oz can of diced tomatoes, drained

 - 2 tbsp fresh cilantro, chopped

 Preheat the oven to broil.
-Cut the Anaheim chiles and bell peppers down the middle and clean out the veins, seeds and stems.
-Lay out on a baking tray coated with tinfoil and sprayed with olive oil cooking spray.
+Cut the Anaheim chiles and bell peppers down the middle and clean out the veins, seeds, and stems.
+Lay the peppers out on a baking tray coated with tinfoil and sprayed with olive oil cooking spray.